 Cusky – band formed Feb98, changed name to August (Oct00).

-Cut Ribbons – Llanelli indie band (c2010), feat; Aled Rees (voc,gtr), Anna Griffiths (voc), Chris James (gtr), Shane Lee (bass), Caio Griffiths (drms) (website)
+Cut Ribbons – Llanelli indie band (c2010), feat; Aled Rees (voc,gtr), Anna Griffiths (voc), Chris James (gtr), Shane Lee (bass), Caio Griffiths (drms).
+Had session aired on Adam Walton’s BBC Radio Wales Show (10.10.10) (website)

 Cut To Size – Chepstow rock band (early 80s), feat; Jayne Sutherland (voc), Kerry Thomas (gtr), Dave Thomas (bass), Rick Pratt (drms).
 Gigged well locally and played alongside MAN/Multi-Story.
 Band split after a decent UK support tour slot was arranged.